signalfx/integrations/collectd-mysql/README.md

 ### USAGE

 Below are screen captures of dashboards created for this plugin by SignalFx, illustrating the metrics emitted by this plugin.
-The dashboards are included in this repository and can be imported into SignalFx or other monitoring products.
-[Click here to download](././Page_MySQL.json).

 For general reference on how to monitor MySQL performance using this plugin, see [documentation on collectd.org](https://collectd.org/wiki/index.php/Plugin:MySQL).